 Interest income derived by us will generally be qualifying income for purposes of the qualifying income exception provided the income is not derived from "the conduct of a financial or insurance business" and is not based, directly or indirectly, on the profits of any person.
 Although there is no direct authority defining what constitutes "the conduct of a financial or insurance business," we believe that our investment activities generally will not constitute "the conduct of a financial or insurance business" for purposes of the qualifying income exception.
-For example, we believe that we have not been engaged in the loan origination business, either directly or indirectly through our Manager and its affiliates.
-In the future, we may acquire or form one or more domestic corporate or REIT subsidiaries that originate loans.
-We anticipate that any loan origination activities conducted by a corporate or REIT subsidiary would not be attributed to us, and we do not intend to engage in loan origination directly or indirectly through our Manager and its affiliates.
+For example, we believe that we have not been engaged in the loan origination business, although our domestic and foreign corporate subsidiaries may have been so engaged.
+Our domestic and foreign corporate subsidiaries have originated loans and have acquired interests in mortgage originators.
+We anticipate that any loan origination activities conducted by our corporate or REIT subsidiaries will not be attributed to us, and we do not otherwise intend to engage in a loan origination business directly or indirectly.
 Nevertheless, there can be no assurance that the IRS will not successfully contend that all or a portion of our interest income is related to the "conduct of a financial or insurance business," in which case such interest income would not be treated as qualifying income for the qualifying income exception and we could fail to qualify for that exception.
 We intend to continue to conduct our operations so that at least 90% of our gross income in each taxable year is qualifying income for purposes of the qualifying income exception.
 See "-Our Taxation-Classification of Ellington Financial LLC" above.